attainu-falcon/falcon-course-module/tests/interview-ready.md

 1. Only space is considered as a non-numeric character.
 2. If the input contains any character other than space, negative sign or numbers, please return 0.
 3. Do not forget the negative sign, if it exists in the front of the string.
+4. Please give time and space complexeties of your solution.
+You can put it as comments in your code.

+## Coding Challenge 2
+Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.

+The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).

+Please give time and space complexeties of your solution.
+You can put it as comments in your code.

 ## Assignment